-- Hew: Add a new ticket system. - Delete Selected: Remove the selected ticket system from Safeguard for Privileged Passwords. - .
-CRefresh: Update the list of ticket systems. - Edit: Modify the selected ticket system configuration.
+- †New: Add a new ticket system. - Delete Selected: Remove the selected ticket system from Safeguard for Privileged Passwords. - CRefresh: Update the list of ticket systems.

 To configure Safeguard for Privileged Passwords to integrate with an external ticket system

 - g.
 Client Secret: Enter the ServiceNow secret key. - h.
 Authentication String: Enter the authentication credential for the Remedy AR (Action Request) system server. - i.
 Test Connection: Click Test Connection verify the connection works.